mdhiggins/sickbeard_mp4_automator/README.md

   -nt, --notag          Overrides and disables tagging when using the
                         automated option
-  -nd, --nodelete       Overrides and disables deleting of original files -pr, --preserveRelative
+  -nd, --nodelete       Overrides and disables deleting of original files -pr, --preserverelative
                         Preserves relative directories when processing
                         multiple files using the copy-to or move-to functionality
+  -pse, --processsameextensions
-  -cmp4, --convertmp4   Overrides convert-mp4 setting in autoProcess.ini
+                        Overrides process-same-extenions setting in
-                        enabling the reprocessing of mp4 files -fc, --forceconvert   Overrides force-convert setting in autoProcess.ini enabling the reprocessing of mp4 files, also sets convert-mp4 to True -oo, --optionsonly    Display generated conversion options only, do not perform conversion
+                        autoProcess.ini enabling the reprocessing of files -fc, --forceconvert   Overrides force-convert setting in autoProcess.ini and also enables process-same-extenions if true forcing the conversion of files -oo, --optionsonly    Display generated conversion options only, do not perform conversion
 ```